muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --lang &lt;code&gt;
-Sets the desired langauge when gathering data into the localdb resource cache.
+Sets the desired langauge when gathering data into the resource cache.
 This option is only relevant for certain scraping modules.
 Get the details [here](LANGUAGES.md).
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --lang es
 ```

 #### --region &lt;code&gt;
-Sets the desired region when gathering data into the localdb resource cache.
+Sets the desired region when gathering data into the resource cache.
 This option is only relevant for certain scraping modules.
 Get the details [here](REGIONS.md).
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --region jp